 Optional CCC-SLP Certification

-Passing the SLP exam will also qualify you to earn the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) designation through the American Speech-Language-Hearing Association (ASHA), a nationally recognized credential denoting practice experience and a commitment to excellence among SLPs.
+After you complete your fellowship and pass the Praxis exam, you’ll also qualify for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP) designation through the American Speech-Language-Hearing Association (ASHA), a nationally recognized credential denoting practice experience and a commitment to excellence among SLPs.

-You must complete the Application for the CCC-SLP and submit it to ASHA, along an SLP Clinical Fellowship Report and Rating Form, an official transcript from your graduate program, and your SLP exam score from Praxis.
+You will apply for the CCC-SLP through ASHA, which includes providing them with a completed SLP Clinical Fellowship Report and Rating Form, an official transcript from your graduate program, and your SLP exam score from Praxis.

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist